ArduPilot/ardupilot_wiki/common/source/docs/common-external-magnetometer-for-improved-performance.rst

 -  You will need to set the Magnetometer Orientation Parameter (COMPASS_ORIENT) in the Mission Planner Advanced Parameter List correctly to accommodate the Magnetometer's orientation.
--  If the Flight controller board is used in an alternate orientation (or upside down), the (COMPASS_ORIENT) parameter will need to also be adjusted to accommodate the Flight controller boards orientation as well as it's own.
+-  If the Autopilot board is used in an alternate orientation (or upside down), the (COMPASS_ORIENT) parameter will need to also be adjusted to accommodate the Autopilot boards orientation as well as it's own.
 (They are additive).
 -  It can be confusing, but all orientations in 45 degree increments and even upside down can be accommodated.